phyziyx/steam2pcgw/README.md

 ## How To

 1. Either visit the Releases page and download the latest build from there.
+2. Download the ZIP (Press 'Code' → 'Download ZIP') or Clone.
+3. Create two directories where the executable is placed: `cache` (stores all the Steam Page and Steam API cache) and `output` (outputs all the generated articles in there).
-2. Clone or download the ZIP (Press 'Code' → 'Download ZIP'), enter the directory and type `go run`.
-Do note, you'll require Go (<https://go.dev/doc/install>) to do this!
+4. Run the executable or type `go run` (you'll require Go <https://go.dev/doc/install> to do this!).

 ## Contributions